The Four Social Responsibilities of a Business

 2. Legal Responsibility of a Business

-The concept of laissez-faire business is virtually inexistent in modern free-market economies.
-In the United States, particularly before 1930, businesses were free to act as they pleased without restrains or restrictions.
+The concept of laissez-faire business is inexistent in modern free-market economies.
+In the United States, particularly before 1930, businesses were free to act as they pleased without restrictions.
 This resulted in deplorable practices that made laborers and consumers vulnerable to exploitation.

-Governments have now become regulators of businesses to maintain the integrity of business practices and protect the interest of the public.
-Like individual members of the citizenry, a business also has an obligation to follow all written and codified laws that concern its existence.
+Most governments in market economies have now become regulators of businesses.
+This is done to maintain the integrity of business practices and protect the interest of the public.
+Hence, like individual members of the citizenry, a business organization also has an obligation to follow all written and codified laws that concern its existence.

-Some of the laws affecting a business include basic business permits and requirements, tax laws, labor rights, intellectual property rights, consumer protection, contracts and obligations, and anti-trust and competition laws, among others.
+Some of the laws affecting a business include basic business permits and requirements, tax or internal revenue laws, labor rights, intellectual property rights, consumer welfare and protection, privacy rights, contracts and obligations, and anti-trust and competition laws, among others.

 3. Ethical Responsibility of a Business

-The decisions and actions of a business organization affect the stakeholders in several and varied ways.
+The decisions and actions of a business organization or its management team and other decision-making employees affect its stakeholders in several and varied ways.
 This fact makes it a moral actor.
-It also gives a business an obligation to follow ethical standards, norms, and values of the communities wherein it operates.
+It also gives a business an obligation to both adhere to and protect the established and emerging ethical standards, norms, and values of the communities wherein it operates.

-An ethically responsible business is able to recognize, interpret, and act upon multiple principles and values according to standards prescribed by a particular context or within a given field.
+An ethically responsible business can recognize, interpret, and act upon multiple principles and values according to standards prescribed by a particular context or within a given field.
 It can distinguish right from wrong and make decisions and actions that serve the interests of concerned parties.

 Several business organizations have adopted a written Code of Conduct to standardize the way managers and employees act or behave within an identified ethical boundary.
-However, some businesses do not have any written code.
-In this case, managers become the prime moral actors, and they base their decisions on their own standards of morality.
+However, in some cases, there are businesses that do not have any written code.
+Managers become the prime moral actors and they base their decisions on their own standards of morality in this case.

 4. Philanthropic Responsibility of a Business

-Take note that the first three responsibilities are straightforward.
-Business organizations are obligated to fulfill their economic, legal, and ethical obligations to ensure their survival.
-However, the fourth responsibility is not mandatory.
+Note that the first three responsibilities are straightforward and mandatory.
+The fourth responsibility is not.
 Some businesses do not have any philanthropic programs.
 This is especially true for smaller or struggling businesses with limited resources.
-But over the years, some businesses take pride in their philanthropic works.
-This responsibility gives them a sense of purpose while also promoting their public image.
+Some have taken pride in their philanthropic works.
+This responsibility gives them a sense of purpose while promoting their public image.

-Of course, philanthropy does not necessarily mean giving cash donations.
+Philanthropy does not necessarily mean giving cash donations.
 There are several ways an organization can become philanthropic without spending too much.
-Some large businesses hold capacity-building seminars for budding and emerging entrepreneurs.
+Some large businesses hold capacity-building seminars for emerging entrepreneurs.
 Others participate in fundraising activities.

 FURTHER READINGS AND REFERENCES